Lehigh-TEM-Felzer-Lab/TEM_Biogeography/biogeography_module/README.md

 MMDI.csv: mean monthly moisture stress
-MDI.csv: mean annual moisture stress temp-gdd-prec.csv: climate data bio_limit.csv: climate limits
+MDI.csv: mean annual moisture stress
-The output_bakeoff directory

 main.py is the main program file that imports and executes the necessary modules and functions to run the TEM biogeography model.

 To run the program, the user must have Python 3 installed and all the necessary dependencies installed.
-They should navigate to the TEM_Biogeography/runs directory and run the main.py, or compiled excutable file.
-The program will then read the path to the XML file from tem_in.txt and use it to parse the necessary input and output files for the biogeography module of the TEM model.
+They should navigate to the TEM_Biogeography/runs directory and run the ```main.py```, or compiled excutable of main.py. paths to file should be provided in ```paths.xml``` The program will then read the path to the XML that was used to run TEM from tem_in.txt and use it to parse the necessary input and output files for the biogeography module of the TEM model.
 The output files will be generated in the output_bakeoff directory within the biogeo directory.